antleaf/doapr/webroot/content/repositories/figshare.md

 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy:
+withdrawal_policy: 'Yes'
 integrations:
-- :service: google_scholar
+- :service: crossref
   :feature: indexing
   :description:
-- :service: crossref
+- :service: google_scholar
   :feature: indexing
   :description:
 features: